edgio-docs/edgio-docs/src/guides/v7/security/waf.md

 1.  {{ PRODUCT }} will first screen the request against your Audit configuration.
 Proceed to the next step once either of the following conditions are met:
     -   An alert is triggered. {{ PRODUCT }} will skip all remaining Audit configurations.
     -   {{ PRODUCT }} has finished screened the request against your Audit configurations.
-2. Does the request meet a whitelist criterion?
+2. Does the request meet a whitelist criterion defined within an access rule?
 If so, it is considered legitimate and no further checks will be performed.

     <Callout type="info">